Wheelchair basketball at the 2016 Summer Paralympics: Women

+Competition schedule

 Men's competition

 The competition consisted of two stages; a group stage followed by a knockout stage.

 Group stage

 The teams were divided into two groups of six countries, playing every team in their group once.
 Two points were awarded for a victory, one for a loss.
 The top four teams per group qualified for the quarter-finals.